From Brick to Click in 60 Days: Discover the World Wide Web

 Automation and Testing: Finally, make your website responsive so that it works just as efficiently on phones and tablets too.
 In fact, plenty of brands are going mobile-first in their approach, since most Indians seem to be shopping more on their phones than desktops.

 Once all the pages are up, ensure the website works by plan – test it on varied devices for user experience issues and any broken links.
-Automate actions on the website, like abandoned carts, failed payments, etc. Optimise it too with the right tools, to improve performance.
+Automate actions on the website, like abandoned carts, failed payments, etc. Optimize it too with the right tools, to improve performance.

 Roll out a beta and get friends and family to test the website.

 List, List and List, and Of course, SEO: For most online shoppers, a search engine like Google is often the starting point in their shopping journey.
-That’s your cue right there, to get your website optimised and ensure that the keywords and meta tags you use, successfully drive traffic in your direction.
+That’s your cue right there, to get your website optimized and ensure that the keywords and meta tags you use, successfully drive traffic in your direction.
 Your product listing pages on your website need to be keyword-rich and tagged appropriately, for shoppers to find them effortlessly on search engines.
 If you go back to our Week 1 plan for a moment, you’ll notice we’ve stressed the need to list your products on aggregator sites as well.
 By doing this, you are putting your products out there in the virtual space, for your target audience to reach out to more easily.
 Because, you never know, where your next customer is peering from!
 Contrary to popular assumptions, SEO is an ongoing activity.
 Identify evolving keywords and keep your content updated.